Fiduciary Trust Company: History

 Fiduciary Trust Company was founded in 1885 as a family office, and incorporated as a trust bank in 1928 by Robert H. Gardiner.

 By 2017, the firm’s parent company, Fiduciary Company, Inc. (FCI), was an independent firm owned by current and former employees, directors and clients.
 FCI and Fiduciary Trust Company have identical boards of directors.
 In 2014, the company established the affiliated Fiduciary Trust Company of New England, based in Manchester, New Hampshire.

-Fiduciary Trust Company is headquartered in the Fiduciary Trust Building, at 175 Federal Street, Boston, Massachusetts.
+Fiduciary Trust Company is headquartered at Exchange Place, at 53 State Street, Boston, Massachusetts.